 Alberto VO5 products work really good I find.
 The creme moisturizer worked wonders on my hair or you could use hot oil treatments.
-OR Loreal Sulfate Free leave in conditionerposted about 4 years ago
+OR Loreal Sulfate Free leave in conditionerposted over 4 years ago

 All the products…none of them offer a quick fix.

 It will take a long time, over a year even, before the hair can repair itself.
 Just about the time it takes for the hair to renew, as in grow out and the damaged bits to fall out and grow new.

 Products can smooth out the hair temporarily and give a healthier feel to it.

 Also since you relax your hair i’m guessing you have kinky/curly/afro hair?
 You might want to try out the tip PeachyPanda wrote.
 Also they do make herbal oils for especially that kind of hair to moisture it, and sell it at specialised salons.

 Cod liver oil is fab btw.
 Calsium, B-vitamins and so on are all important for the hair.posted over 4 years ago